Blog

 Here's where most creators give up or skip the step entirely.

 Instagram carousels use a 4:5 portrait format (1080×1350px), optimized for mobile scroll.
 LinkedIn document carousels use a square (1:1) or landscape (16:9) format for desktop and mobile consumption.
+(For the full breakdown, see our guides on Instagram carousel sizes and LinkedIn carousel specs.)

 If you upload your Instagram slides directly to LinkedIn, they get cropped, distorted, or displayed with awkward white borders.
 Your hook slide — the one designed to stop the scroll — becomes the thing that makes people scroll past.